This post may contain affiliate links. Purchasing through them help support this website.

 5. Companies that give back socially or financially to workers, accept used clothing to recycle purposefully

-Now that you have the brief outline of some things to look for, you should know that there are actually lots of beautifully made and well-designed items that fit at least one or more of the above criteria!
+Now that you have the brief outline of some things to look for, you should know that there are actually a lot of eco friendly fashion brands that have beautifully made and well-designed items that fit at least one or more of the above criteria!
 I have rounded up a few of my favorite ethically made pieces that are available now that I think will be amazing come spring, fall, and years more to come.

 1. Reversible Soft Wool Cashmere Coat, Cuyana, #CompaniesthatGiveBack